jacksonjonjr/DevCameraMod-Fixes-GTC/README.md

 # Update changes:

-- [X] fixed all sliders
+- [X] fixed all sliders.
-- [X] made the update checker text more "friendly" lol
+- [X] made the text a bit more friendly and put a random filler.
-- [X] make it so the source code isn't in 2 subfolders
+- [X] make it so the source code isn't in 2 subfolders.
-- [X] fixed camera movement in Enhanced camera
+- [X] fixed camera movement in Enhanced camera.
 - [X] Temporarily removed the ability to disable CGT sponsors.
-- [X] Small beauty changes
+- [X] Small beauty changes.
-- [X] Fixed menu hiding
+- [X] Fixed menu hiding.
-- [X] Added yellow for 2 second rule and gray for countdown in timer colors
+- [X] Added yellow for 2 second rule and gray for countdown in timer colors.

 # TODO:

+- [ ] Update Checker
+- [ ] Shrink menu size
 - [ ] Add the ability to disable CGT sponsors.
-- [ ] Reformat and rewrite a bit of da code. ex: CameraModes
+- [ ] Reformat and rewrite a bit of da code. ex: CameraModes.
-- [ ] Arena Mode
+- [ ] Arena Mode.

 # Sakuraa's Note: